-opinion size age shape colour

-nice small old round brown

-origin material used f or/be about noun

-Chinese wooden CC offee table
+opinion size age shape colour old round nice small brown origin material used for/be about noun Chinese wooden coffee table see pp. GR4-GR5

->see pp. GR4-GR5

 - Read the theory.
 Then, put the adjectives in the correct order.
-Give reasons. - 1 Buy arug in a local shop. (multi-coloured, large, beautiful) - 2 Take a walk through the streets of the city. (narrow, charming, cobbled) - 3 Have a meal in a(n) restaurant in the city centre. (pleasant, Italian, traditional)

-- 5 Pick up some souvenirs. (popular, wooden, traditional)
+Give reasons. - 1 Buy a rug in a local shop.

+(multi-coloured, large, beautiful) - 2 Take a walk through the ... streets of the city. (narrow, charming, cobbled) - 3 Have a meal in a(n) restaurant in the city centre. (pleasant, Italian, traditional) - 4 Stay in a ... hotel. (modern, comfortable, small) - 5 Pick up some ... souvenirs.(popular, wooden, traditional)